MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-devguide-direct-methods.md

 ## Handle a direct method on a device

-On an IoT device, a direct method can be received either over MQTT, AMQP, or either of these protocols over Websockets.
+On an IoT device, direct methods can be received over MQTT, AMQP, or either of these protocols over WebSockets.

 ### MQTT